Where does WPForms data go

 Does WPForms Need an SMTP Plugin?

-You don’t have to use WPForms with an SMTP plugin, but it is highly recommended.
+Every WordPress site should have an SMTP plugin.
+It’s not essential, but it is very highly recommended.
 All contact form plugins are vulnerable to email delivery issues because of the way WordPress sends emails.
-That’s why all contact form plugins should ideally be used with an SMTP plugin to make sure email notifications don’t go to spam.

 Create Your WordPress Form Now